PythonNut/virtualbox-remote-snapshots/README.md

 Since `borg` only transmits changed blocks which are then compressed, a full snapshot can often be taken in under a minute, even over a slow WiFi connection.

 Snapshots can be taken while the guest is online.
-Transient VSS snapshots are used to ensure that the guest's disk file is crash-consistent.
-Additionally, transient online VirtualBox snapshots ensure that the entire running state of the VM can be restored.
+Transient online VirtualBox snapshots ensure that the entire running state of the VM can be restored.

 Snapshot restores are incremental and resumable using a combination of `rsync` and `borg mount`.
 Since only modified blocks are transmitted, a recent snapshot can often be restored in under a minute, even over a slow WiFi connection.